-Hawaiian Gardens Card Room, also known as Gardens Casino, is one of the newest card rooms in the state.
+Hawaiian Gardens card room, also known as Gardens Casino, is one of the newest card rooms in the state.
 It was founded in 1997 in Hawaiian Gardens, California.
-While its space was originally only 60,000 ft.², it now includes total square footage of 200,000 ft.² as per a 2016 expansion.
+While its space was originally only 60,000 square feet, it now includes total square footage of 200,000 as per a 2016 expansion.

 Hawaiian Gardens Fact Table

 |Address||11871 E Carson St, Hawaiian Gardens, CA 90716|